check

 Q2.
 Imagine your business has a roadmap.
 Is there also a clear 'data roadmap' that everyone understands and that helps you get to your destination?

-Why it's important: A clear data strategy provides direction and ensures that data efforts are focused and contribute to the overall business strategy.
+A data strategy provides a clear and unambiguous direction to your organisation and ensures that data efforts are focused and contribute to the overall business strategy.
+This helps to build trust in data and shape innovative data outcomes.

 Potential outcomes of success: Reduced duplication of effort, better prioritisation of data projects, and a more cohesive approach to leveraging data.